thaychansy/vba/README.md

 ## Getting Started

-To get a local copy of the files get up and running follow the steps in the Installation and Usage section.
+To get a local copy of the files follow the steps in the Installation and Usage section.